cfpb/retirement/README.md

 # Retirement

-This is a project aimed at helping workers make choices about retirement, including when to claim Social Security benefits.
+This is a project aimed at helping Americans make choices about retirement, including when to claim Social Security benefits.
   - **Status**: pre-Alpha

 <!--